Did you know that the presence of sacral sparing after spinal cord injury can determine your chances of recovery?

 Aside from being uncomfortable and awkward, an anal exam can induce autonomic dysreflexia, rectal bleeding, and stimulate bowel movements.

-What Is Sacral Sparing Used For?
+What Does Sacral Sparing Indicate?

 Sacral sparing is used to help diagnose whether a person’s spinal cord injury is complete or incomplete.

 With complete spinal cord injuries, all sensory and motor functions below your level of injury are affected because signals from the brain cannot travel past the spinal lesion.